Inclusive Images: The Art of Crafting Meaningful Alternative Text

 -

 Example 2: an image that provides important visual context not explicitly explained in the surrounding text.
-For example, in an article titled “BJ Habibie’s Achievements in Aviation Technology”, there is a photo of BJ Habibie inspecting an aircraft design.
+For instance, in an article titled “BJ Habibie’s Role in Aviation Technology”, there is a photo of BJ Habibie inspecting an aircraft design.

-We can provide alternative text “BJ Habibie inspecting an aircraft design, showing his role as a technologist in Indonesia’s aerospace sector.”.
-Mentioning BJ Habibie in the alternative text is also necessary, as he is the subject of the article and a well-known figure.
+We can provide the alternative text “BJ Habibie inspecting an aircraft design, highlighting his role as a technologist in Indonesia’s aerospace field”.
+Mentioning BJ Habibie in the alternative text is also necessary, not only because he is the subject of the article, but also because he is a popular figure.

 -

 Example 3: an image that provides insignificant context.
-For example, in a travel blog, the author adds a photo of a mountain path at sunrise.
+For example, in a travel blog, the author adds a photo of a mountain path with the sunrise in the background.

-If the goal is to give an impression and “healing” atmosphere, we can add alternative text: “A mountain path with soft morning sunlight, bringing calm and freshness.”.
+If the intention is to convey a “healing” impression, we can add the alternative text: “A mountain path with soft morning sunlight, bringing a sense of calm and freshness.”.

-However, if the image is only to enrich the visual appearance and does not add any information or context, we can consider it decorative and use empty alternative text.
+However, if the image merely enriches the visual display without adding any information or context, it can be considered a decorative image and use empty alternative text.

-The decision to categorize an image as informative or decorative is entirely up to the author, based on the purpose of the image in the content.
+The decision to categorize an image as informative or decorative is entirely up to the writer, based on the purpose of the image in the content.

-Functional images are images used to trigger certain interactions or actions, such as on buttons, navigation, and links.
-For this type of image, alternative text should explain the function or purpose of the interaction, not the visual appearance or information contained.
+Functional images are used to trigger specific interactions or actions, such as on buttons, navigation, and links.
+For this type of image, alternative text should explain the function or purpose of the interaction, not the visual appearance or the information contained.

 Characteristics of functional images: